johnnytemp/vscode-quick-replace-in-selection/README.md

 ## Features

-This extension use the regular expression that JavaScript support for search and replace.
-In addition, a `$&` in the "Replace to" input box or `"replace"` values in the rules mean the whole match.
+This extension use the regular expression that JavaScript support for search.

-The "Replace to" input box support extra escape sequence `\n`, `\r`, `\t`, `\\` as in regex.
-Other unrecognized sequences are preserved.

 E.g. "`.+` replace to `[$&]`" would mean replace any non-empty string (excluding newline characters), in the selected text(s), to be wrapped by `[]`.